-Click the add button on the right hand side and select 'Read from a signed executable...'.
+- Click the 'Add' button on the right and select 'Read from a signed executable...'.
 Browse to the location of the executable your local drive.
-In the example below, we are adding the executable 'YahooMessenger.exe'.

-After clicking 'Open', CCE checks that the .exe file is signed by the vendor and counter-signed by a Trusted CA. If so, the vendor (software signer) is added to the Trusted Vendor list (TVL):
+In the example below, we are adding the executable 'Viber.exe' - After clicking 'Open', CCE checks that the .exe file is signed by the vendor and counter-signed by a Trusted CA. If so, the vendor (software signer) is added to the Trusted Vendor list (TVL):

-In the example above, CCE was able to verify and trust the vendor signature on YahooMessenger.exe because it had been counter-signed by the trusted CA 'Verisign'.
-The software signer 'Yahoo!
-Inc.' is now a Trusted Software Vendor and is added to the list.
-All future software that is signed by the vendor 'Yahoo!
-Inc.' is automatically added to the Comodo Trusted Vendor list.
+In the example above, CCE was able to verify and trust the vendor signature on Viber.exe because it had been counter-signed by the trusted CA 'Symantec'.
+The software signer 'Viber Media S.à r.l.' is now a Trusted Software Vendor and is added to the list.
+All future software that is signed by the vendor 'Viber Media Inc.' is automatically added to the Comodo Trusted Vendor list.